Search here...

 October: Lots of Lolland, Falster and Berlin

-In late October, I spent a weekend in Berlin with A. The main event was a Foil Arms & Hog gig (look them up if you don’t know them, they’re incredible!) and of course lots of vegan foods, walking and fun times!
+In late October, I spent a weekend in Berlin with my partner.
+The main event was a Foil Arms & Hog gig (look them up if you don’t know them, they’re incredible!) and of course lots of vegan foods, walking and fun times!

 Towards the end of the month, my younger brother came to visit to get a glimpse of my life here on Lolland.
 It was wonderful to show him everything I love about my life on the island.
 We explored a local abandoned supermarket, took the dogs for a walk through an autumnal forest to the brewery at Krenkerup Castle, hiked with the dogs to the lighthouse at Hyllekrog, took a walk through the medieval town of Maribo, and visited Dodekalitten, Lolland’s most famous sight.